2nd Canadian goes on trial in China on spying charges - WTMJ

 Associated Preso

 “Michael Kovrig has been detained for more than two years now.
-He’s been arbitrarily detained and now we see that the court process itself is not transparent,” Nickel told reporters.
+He’s been arbitrarily detained and now we see that the court process itself is not transparent,” Nickel told reporters earlier in the day.
 “We’re very troubled by this but we thank those who have come out from the embassies here in Beijing and the international support that we’ve had for Michael, for Canada and the call that many of us are making for their immediate release.”

 Nickel said 26 countries had sent representatives to show their support, including the U.S., the U.K, Australia and many European nations.
 It wasn’t clear how long the trial would last or when a verdict would be announced.